 There are also collection fees if parents use the Child Maintenance Service to collect and pass on payments (a Collect & Pay arrangement).
 Collection fees are payable by both parents, including those people who have become clients of the Child Maintenance Service before charging has been introduced.
 The collection fee is 4% of child maintenance for the receiving parent and for paying parents it is 20% of the agreed child maintenance that they will have to pay on top of the maintenance.

 The Government intends that the fees will encourage parents to think about whether they can make a family-based arrangement rather than just default into the Child Maintenance Service or, if they are unable to do that, to consider a Direct Pay arrangement within the Child Maintenance Service.

 Changes to Direct Pay.

-At present, both parents have to agree to a Direct Pay arrangement (called Maintenance Direct within the Child Support Agency).
-In future, either parent with a Child Maintenance Service arrangement will be able to request Direct Pay.
-Parents will be able to avoid collection fees by opting for Direct Pay in the future, but will still have to pay the application fee.
+One of the key changes that has happened under the CMS is, it used to be the case that both parents had to agree to a Direct Pay arrangement (called Maintenance Direct within the Child Support Agency).
+Now, either parent with a Child Maintenance Service arrangement can request Direct Pay.
+Parents can avoid collection fees by opting for Direct Pay, but still have to pay the application fee.
 If payments are not made, the case can be moved to the Collect & Pay service.

 The Government has also worked with banks and building societies so that people can get an account that allows them to receive money from the paying parent securely and without having to disclose personal details (e.g. contact numbers or bank account details).

-After the Child Maintenance Service has been shown to be working well, the process of closing existing Child Support Agency cases will begin.
-Parents will then have the opportunity of deciding whether to make a family-based arrangement or apply to the Child Maintenance Service.
+Child Support Agency case closures have started and they continue to be closed.
+Parents whose cases are being closed have the opportunity of deciding whether to make a family-based arrangement or apply to the Child Maintenance Service.
 Support will be provided by Child Maintenance Options to help them do this.

 Parents will be given six months notice that their case is to close.